Sales Tax Credits

 If you are registered for sales tax purposes, you can claim a credit for sales tax you overpaid, paid by mistake, or collected but then repaid to your customers.
 You can then apply the credit to reduce the tax you owe on your sales tax return.
 This bulletin explains what you need to know when applying for a sales tax credit.

-If you prefer, you may apply for a refund of the sales tax instead.
-Information for applying for a sales tax refund can be found in Tax Bulletin How to Apply for a Refund of Sales and Use Tax (TB-ST-350).
+If you prefer, you may apply for a refund of the sales tax instead of claiming a credit.
+Information on applying for a sales tax refund can be found in Tax Bulletin How to Apply for a Refund of Sales and Use Tax (TB-ST-350).

 The following credits are not discussed in this bulletin.
 Use the links provided for additional information about these credits.

-• Reciprocal tax credits.
-See Publication 39, A Guide to New York State Reciprocal Credits for Sales Taxes Paid to Other States.
+- Reciprocal tax credits.
+See Tax Bulletin Reciprocal Credit for Sales or Use Taxes Paid to Other Taxing Jurisdictions (TB-ST-765).

 How to apply for a sales tax credit

-• You gave a customer a credit or refund of sales tax collected on an item or service because the customer returned the item or did not use the service, and the tax was sent to the Tax Department with a prior return.
+- You gave a customer a credit or refund of sales tax collected on an item or service because the customer returned the item or did not use the service, and you remitted the tax to the Tax Department with a prior return.

-• You gave a customer a credit or refund for sales tax collected because the customer gave you an exemption certificate after you sent in the tax with your return.
+- You gave a customer a credit or refund for sales tax collected because the customer gave you an exemption certificate after you remitted the tax with your return.

-• You made an overpayment on a prior return.
+- You made an overpayment on a prior return.
+Web File will show you the amount of overpayment available from your previous returns.

 Documentation required

-• copies of the receipts or invoices showing the credit issued with the amount of sales tax that was returned to the customer, or copies of canceled checks;
+- copies of the receipts or invoices showing the credit issued with the amount of the sales tax that was returned to the customer after you remitted the tax to the Tax Department;

-• copies of the original invoices showing the amount of the sale, the sales tax collected, the customer name and address; and,
+- copies of the original invoices showing the amount of the sales, the sales tax collected, the customer name and address; or

 Where to file a claim for credit

-You should claim your sales tax credit on your return and file your return as you normally would, either online or by mail.
+You should claim your sales tax credit on your return and file your return as you normally would, either using Web File or by mail.
+Form AU-11 and, if required, Form POA-1 can be filed online.

 W A HARRIMAN CAMPUS